Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RFBNUCRN7cE.md

 ### Transcript

-> will there be another game update this month or next month i'm not sure probably not not uh don't know whether the new update is coming exactly yet um yes
+> will there be another game update this month or next month i'm not sure probably not not, don't know whether the new update is coming exactly yet, yes